Explicit and covariant formula for thermodynamic volume in extended black hole thermodynamics: Acknowledgements

 YX is grateful to the Higgs Centre for Theoretical Physics at the University of Edinburgh for providing research facilities and hospitality during the visit.
-He is supported in part by the National Natural Science Foundation of China with Grant No.12475048, the Hebei Natural Science Foundation with Grant No.A2024201012, and the China Scholarship Council with Grant No.202408130101.
-This work is also supported in part by the National Natural Science Foundation of China, Grants No.12575047, No.12447182, No.12475056, No.12375058, No.12361141825, No.12247101, and No.12035016.
+YX is supported in part by the National Natural Science Foundation of China (Grant No.12475048), the Hebei Natural Science Foundation (Grant No.A2024201012), the Science Research Project of Hebei Education Department (Grant No.JCZX2026019) and the China Scholarship Council (Grant No.202408130101).
+This work is also supported in part by the National Natural Science Foundation of China (Grants No.12575047, No.12447182, No.12475056, No.12375058, No.12361141825, No.12247101, and No.12035016).